pantheon-systems/documentation/source/content/guides/enterprise-billing-center/02-invoices.md

 Click the **Filter by** drop-down menus to sort by Year.

-## Search the Invoice
+## Search for Invoices

-You can search the invoice by invoice number.
+You can search for invoices by invoice number.

 Enter the invoice number you want to search for in the **search box**.